aeternity/aesophia/docs/sophia_features.md

 The payload field must be either a string or a byte array of more than 32 bytes.
 The fields can appear in any order.

-*NOTE:* Indexing is not part of the core aeternity node.
+*NOTE:* Indexing is not part of the core æternity node.

 Events are emitted by using the `Chain.event` function.
 The following function will emit one Event of each kind in the example.